 The process of making a good business plan requires the company or firm to stick to a particular structure or template used to make or draft business plans.
 Well written business plan includes the following:

-- Cover page with complete index
+- Cover page with the complete index

 - Pitch summary